hquery/query-composer/README.md

 When the application opens, the user will be presented with a login page.
 They will see a sign up Link which they should click.
 They then need to fill out the form to create their user account.
-Next you need to approve the user
+Next you need to approve the user.
 In the root of the query-composer project run the command:

     bundle exec rake hquery:users:approve USER_ID=<USERNAME>

-where &lt;USERNAME&gt; is replaced with the username for the user you just created.
+where &lt;USERNAME&gt; is replaced with the username for the user account that is being approved.

 License
 -------